 Understanding Granite and Heat Resistance

-Why Granite Rarely Cracks in Florida Heat?
+Why does granite rarely crack in Florida Heat?

 Granite performs exceptionally well in hot climates due to its natural properties.
 It does not expand or contract significantly under normal temperature changes.
 This makes it resistant to cracking in environments like Florida, where heat and humidity are common.